Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ```

-### terraform.tfvars
+### terraform.tfvars File

-The `terraform.tfvars` file allows you to set values for your variables, making it easier to manage and share configuration settings.
+The `terraform.tfvars` file allows you to set values for your variables,
+making it easier to manage and share configuration settings.
-You can have multiple `tfvars` files to manage workspace-specific configurations.
+You can have multiple `tfvars` files to manage workspace-specific
+configurations.

 Below is an example demonstrating how to have multiple `tfvars` per workspace:

-Example of "dev.tfvars" file for development workspace.
+Example of "dev.tfvars" file for development workspace:

 ```hcl
 environment   = "dev"
 instance_type = "t2.micro"
 ```

-Example of "prod.tfvars" file for production workspace.
+Example of "prod.tfvars" file for production workspace:

 ```hcl
 environment   = "prod"